Chronic Pain

 Breaking the Cycle of High-Dose Opioid Treatment

-Many patients with chronic pain find themselves on high-dose opioid or narcotic treatment plans.
+Many patients with chronic pain find themselves on high-dose opioid or narcotic treatment plans for months or even years.
 Most often, this occurs with patients who have suffered a serious injury or accident that caused severe, ongoing pain.
 Patients who have received high doses of pain medications for extended periods of time may find themselves unable to effectively taper off their medications.

 Treatment Tolerance